rishikeshdevsot/streaming_decompression/README.md

 Verification was perfomed using the `diff -ur <dir1> <dir2>` bash command which recursively compares whether two directories and their corresponding files are the same.
 Only skipped sym files was the difference

 #### Optimization
-Since, only tarfile member functions were used to directly perform the streaming decompression there are no optimization parametes
+Since, only tarfile member functions were used to directly perform the streaming decompression, there are no optimization parametes

 #### Other Attempts
 1. *Python3*: Initially I was writing the programs in python3, python3 had encoding issues when trying to read from the `stdin` stream.
 There are characters part of the `.tar.gz` format that cannot be represented with the `utf-8` encoding.
 Even after specifying the right encoding in the `open()` call, the `read()` operation still gave the errors.
 There were workarounds available but they required installing external modules.
 So upon switching to python2, the issue was resolved.